A

 measurements).

-On the other hand, that which was in the Temple transcended time and
+other hand, that which was in the Temple transcended time and space.

 who stood crowded together, still had enough room to bow down, thus